Greater Latrobe School District

 Greater Latrobe School District is a midsized, suburban public school district in Westmoreland County, Pennsylvania.
 The city of Latrobe and the borough of Youngstown as well as Unity Township are within district boundaries.
 Greater Latrobe School District encompasses approximately 69 sqmi.
 The community is a mix of Pittsburgh suburbia and rural areas.

 According to 2005 local census data, it served a resident population of 29,134 people.
 In 2009, the district residents’ per capita income was $20,168, while the median family income was $47,069.
 In the Commonwealth of Pennsylvania, the median family income was $49,501 and the United States median family income was $49,445, in 2010.

 The district operates three elementary schools, one junior high school, and one senior high school.
-Students at the Senior High have the opportunity to attend the Eastern Westmoreland Career and Technology Center in Derry Township.
+Students at Greater Latrobe Senior High School have the opportunity to attend the Eastern Westmoreland Career and Technology Center in Derry Township.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.